 We have learned from past cross-divisional efforts and the research of Peter M. Senge and others on systems change that we must engage senior leadership from the onset of any successful innovation.
 The very nature of Results-Driven Accountability (RDA), the foundation of the SSIP, supports a cross-departmental effort within the MSDE.
-As shown in Table 7, the SSIP leadership implementation structure will be driven by a State Executive Leadership Team comprised of members of the State Superintendent's Executive Team.
-With bi-annual meetings and regular updates from the SSIP Core Planning Team, consisting of Part B and C staff and senior department leadership who will be engaged, informed, and involved in decision-making.
+As shown in Table 7, the SSIP leadership implementation structure will be driven by a State Executive Leadership Team comprised of members of the State Supports a cross-departmental effort within the MSDE.
+As shown in Table 7, the SSIP core Planning Team, consisting of Part B and C staff and senior department leadership team own will be engaged, informed, and involved in decision-making.
 In addition, the formation of a Cross-Departmental Implementation Team, consisting of staff from the Divisions of Academic Policy and Innovation, Early Childhood Development, Curriculum, Assessment and Accountability, and Student, Family, and School Support Divisions will provide structure so that implementation information is shared across the divisions at MSDE.
 The formation of this team structure also enables a collaborative approach to resource allocation.
 Both the SSIP Core Planning and Cross-Departmental State Implementation Teams will meet regularly to discuss SSIP implementation progress.
-Finally, essential to accomplishing our SiMR, an Experts/Ad Hoc Expert Team (Expert Team) will be formed and will meet on an ad-hoc basis.
-The Expert Team will consist of special and general education mathematics evidence-based practices, Specially Designed Instruction (SDI), UDL, MTSS, and CRT.
+Finally, essential to accomplishing our SIMR, an Experts/Ad Hoc Expert Team (Expert Team) will be formed and will meet on an ad-hoc basis.
+The Expert Team will consist of special and general education mathematics experts who will secure college, university, and national experts as thought partners and trainers.
+This team will be charged with identifying trainers for mathematics evidence-based practices, Specially Designed Instruction (SDI), UDL, MTSS, and CRT.
 They will also be charged with collecting, vetting, and disseminating mathematics resources that support achievement of the SiMR in conjunction with the D-IT to the LSS-IT.